-Approximately 2.6 million people (49.6% men, 50.4% women with 18% of young people between 15 and 24 years), or 374,000 households are concerned by the implementation of the project.
-Directly, the PRRA-CC, focuses on about 200 pilots farmers under small-scale irrigation.
+Approximately 2.6 million people (49.6% men, 50.4% women, 18% of young people between 15 and 24 years), or 374,000 households are concerned by the implementation of the project.
+Directly, the PRRACC, focuses on about 200 pilots farmers groups under small-scale irrigation.

 These farmers may be individuals (male, female and young), an organization of producers (group, cooperative or equivalent) or a legal entity engaged in irrigation.
-On units of 5 hectares, 20 households could settle on plots of 0.25 ha or 4,000 households or 28,000 people who could be direct beneficiaries.
+On units of 5 hectares, at least 1 household or a group/ cooperative of 7 persons could settle on plots of 0.25 ha.
+Thus, 4,000 households or agricultural groups/cooperatives or 28,000 people could be direct beneficiaries.